 38 Week Antenatal Visit

 You are right at the end of that appointment card full of appointments that a few months ago seemed a lifetime away.
 Fingers may be crossed for an early arrival.
-Of course, as always, the Midwife and Obstetrician will check all is exactly how it should be and answer all of your questions or concerns.
+Of course, as always, the Obstetrician will check all is exactly how it should be and answer all of your questions or concerns.
 You will hear your little baby’s heart beating also.
 Next week is only 7 sleeps away right…

 39 Week Antenatal Visit